Swati Maliwal: Allegation of assault

-The court imposed strict conditions on Kumar's bail.
+Vibhav Kumar was arrested by Police on 18 May.
+He was sent to police custody for five days.
+On 24 May, he was sent to four days of judicial custody, following which he was again remanded to police custody for three days.
+The Lower Courts and the Delhi High Court denied Bail to Kumar.
+On 2 September 2024, Bibhav Kumar was granted bail by the Supreme Court, though the court imposed strict conditions on Kumar's bail.
 He was barred from being reinstated as the Personal Secretary to the Chief Minister or holding any political office associated with the Chief Minister's office.
 Additionally, Kumar was prohibited from entering the Chief Minister's residence until all witnesses in the case had been examined.